Fretch-troy1001/housing-price-prediction/README.md

 ## Business Impact

-The model provides Ames Real Estate agents with a reliable pricing tool, replacing guesswork with data-backed estimates.
-It also offers transparency—helping agents explain that overall quality influence its value, and where investments (like kitchen upgrades) are likely to pay off.
+The model provides Ames Real Estate agents with a reliable pricing tool, replacing guesswork with data backed estimates.
+It also offers transparency like helping agents explain that overall quality influence its value, and where investments (like kitchen upgrades) are likely to pay off.
 Visualizations from PowerBI is also implemented to provide more insights to the model and its limitations.
 And how to use each features to have the most accurate pricing.

 ---